Leon "Bob" Vance

 The bomber stream continued inland as if their target lay beyond the coast, Lieutenant Bail plotting their course and then ordering a turn to approach Wimereaux from the south.
 Flak was light and nearing the IP, control of the aircraft was turned over to Lieutenant Segal who ordered the bomb bay doors opened.
 Minutes later he announced, "Bombs away," and from that point on it was a straight shot back to England, the following Liberators preparing to unload their own bombs as they headed for home.

 Then over the interphone came the voice of Sergeant Hopie announcing, "Bombs away, hell.
 They didn't release."
 The malfunction not only spared the enemy emplacements on the ground below from Missouri Sue's 5,000-pound bomb load but the from the loads carried by every bomber that followed.
-It was the PFF's bombs that were the signal to those behind, and lacking that signal, the entire formation was winging out over the English Channel to jettison their cargo into the water as previously ordered during the morning briefing.
+It was the PFF's bombs that were the signal to that behind, and lacking that signal, the entire formation was winging out over the English Channel to jettison their cargo into the water as previously ordered during the morning briefing.

 "Take her back around for another pass," Lieutenant Colonel Vance advised Captain Mazure.
 Slowly the lead bomber began a 360-degree turn, the rest of the formation following as the stream prepared for another pass.

 This time the enemy defenses were on high alert.
 Positioned in the nose turret, Lieutenant Glickman could see that they were flying into a maelstrom of deadly accurate anti-aircraft fire.
-In the radio room Sergeant Skufca, following procedure during the bomb run, turned off his radios and sat down on the step just outside his mid-fuselage compartment.
+In the radio room Sergeant Skufca, the following procedure during the bomb run, turned off his radios and sat down on the step just outside his mid-fuselage compartment.
 Suddenly hot metal streaked upward through the floor, destroying the radio equipment and knocking away Skufca's oxygen mask by its brute force.
 Pain stabbed at his legs, now torn by multiple fragments of metal.
 Fighting a rush of dizziness, he staggered towards the waist to get oxygen from the auxiliary supply, nearly falling in the process.

 Sergeant Siegrist reached out to steady his friend while gasoline began to spray from ruptured fuel lines as if the waist position were a shower room.
 "Skuf was lying on the waist floor in gas," he recalled.
-"I put the spare parachute under his head and immediately after I stood up, a large burst of flak came through the side of the waist and passed between Skuf and I. It made a hole in the wall about ten inches wide, then it made several holes in the left side of the waist."
-On the flight deck Sergeant Hoppie was standing on his flak vest when more shrapnel ripped through the floor, knocking him off his feet.
+"I put the spare parachute under his head and immediately after I stood up, a large burst of flak came through the side of the waist and passed between Skuf and me.
+It made a hole in the wall about ten inches wide, then it made several holes in the left side of the waist."
+On the flight deck, Sergeant Hoppie was standing on his flak vest when more shrapnel ripped through the floor, knocking him off his feet.
 Only the cushion of the vest spared his life.

 "At this same instant my nose turret took a series of bursts that shattered the Plexiglas and cut open my forehead, as well as hitting the base of my spine," recalled Lieutenant Glickman.
 "Our plane continued to be hit as we stayed on the bomb run.
 My primary concern was the possibility of our bomb bays being hit before the bombs were released."
 Another burst turned the turret to the side.
 "I can't see," Glickman shouted into the microphone as blood flowed from his forehead and into his eyes, while anxious arms tried to crank the turret back around.